Sceptre/sceptre/docs/docs/hooks.md

 Then install using `python setup.py install` or `pip install .` commands.

-This hook can be used in a stack config file with the following syntax:
+This hook can be used in a Stack config file with the following syntax:

 ```yaml
 template_path: <...>